 The City of Lexington develops, promotes and facilitates professional development workshops for kindergarten through 12th grade educators who work in public and private schools in Lexington-Fayette County.
 Trainings are aligned with state education standards.
 Workshops focus on multi-modal transportation, waste management and water quality.

 Teachers’ Environmental Academy

 Modeled after the city’s Community Environmental Academy, teachers will participate in week-long workshop focused on environmental challenges in Lexington.
 Participating educators will learn how to bring real-world issues into their classrooms to engage students in their local community.
-They will be introduced to individuals in the community that are available to assist them in their classrooms or partner with them on projects.
+They will be introduced to individuals in the community that are available to assist them in their classrooms.

 Teachers who complete the academy by participating in the five workshops will receive: